Fragtality/PilotsDeck/README.md

 <br/><br/><br/>

 **Font Settings**:<br/>
 Actions which render Text will default to inherit the Font Settings configured in the Title Settings.
 When the **Inherit Font** Checkbox is disabled, you can specify the **Font**, **Size**, **Color** and **Style** separately!
-Note that the Plugin can use **all Fonts** installed on your System, so it offers way more Choices then the default Title Settings allow.
+Note that the Plugin can use **all Fonts** installed on your System, so it offers way more Choices than the default Title Settings allow.
 <br/><br/><br/>

 **Background**:<br/>
 All Actions have a **Background Image** they draw their Contents on to.
-Some Actions have addtional Images that can be selected.
+Some Actions have additional Images that can be selected.
 See [3.2 - Custom Images](#32---custom-images)) on how to use your own Images.<br/>
 In all Cases, the Images are selecteable from a Dropdown Box which will show little Preview of the currently selected Image in Front of it.
 <br/><br/><br/>

 **Image Mapping**:<br/>
 Enable that Option to provide an **Image Map** to determine the active Image.
-The Mapping is similiar to the Text-Mapping in the Display Value Actions.
-You write the Number and assign it with `=` to the Image's Filename (without Extention, but with the Folder Name if it is in a Subfolder).
+The Mapping is similar to the Text-Mapping in the Display Value Actions.
+You write the Number and assign it with `=` to the Image's Filename (without Extension, but with the Folder Name if it is in a Subfolder).
 Comparisons can also be used (only with Equality).
 Each Mapping is then separated by a `:` and you can have as many you want.<br/>
 The Address/Variable used for the Comparison differs from Action to Action.
 Note that you can also use Lua Function (from a specialized Image Script) to return the Image to be used.<br/>
 Example:
 - `0=IRS_off:1=IRS_nav:2=IRS_att` - Assigning each different Value/Position of the IRS Switch (0, 1, 2) to its specific Image.